bofh69/nfc2klipper/README.md

 This can be written via NXP's TagWriter on a phone, or better yet, use the `write_tags.py` program.
-The later fetches Spoolman's filaments, shows a simple GUI, press return on the chosen spool and it will be written to the tag.
+The later fetches Spoolman's filaments, shows a simple text interface where the spool can be chosen, then press return to write to the tag.